Make an adorable vintage inspired Mason Jar Snow Globe project for Christmas.

 This is the easiest Christmas project you will make.

-I would not say this is a project for small children, because it involves a glue gun.
+This is not a project for small children, because it involves a glue gun.
 And I think they are too hot for little kids to handle.
 And you need the fast acting sticking power of the glue gun for this to work.
 But any small child would be delighted to receive one of these as a gift.
 And it’s so easy to personalize them.
 You could also have the child pick out their favorite elements and decide how they want it laid out and then do the glue gun portion for them.

 To start, you need to decide on the jar you want to use.
 I already had a several on hand, and so I wanted to use what I had.
 And I’ve been itching for something that included bottle brush trees, because they are the cutest thing ever.
 I was inspired by someone’s project I saw on Pinterest.
 She made her snow globes using mini cars.